apricotpoodle/Dotfiles/README.md

 ```

 ### Step 2: Install Dependencies
+A couple of dependencies and tools are required for the installation  of Python3 to be successfully installed.
+Therefore, install the dependencies as shown:
 ```sh
 sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev && \
 sudo apt autoremove -y && \